 The True Cost of Neck Pain

 In addition to the toll it takes on your quality of life, it comes with financial and healthcare costs.
 People in the United States spent a total of $87.6 billion on neck pain in 20133.
 Those suffering from chronic neck pain can expect missed time at work, physical therapy, chiropractic care, and medical visits.
 We should also factor in the risk of becoming addicted to the opiates and other pain medications often used in severe pain treatment.

 Neck pain is such a widespread health issue that you likely have clients that can benefit from your treatment of it.
-The good news is that you don’t have to be a chiropractor or spine specialist to provide neck and back treatment.
+The good news is that you don’t have to be a spine specialist to provide neck and back treatment.
 You can safely and effectively treat severe neck pain in an outpatient rehabilitation clinic.

 Although it may be challenging, you don’t need a specialized program to treat neck and back pain.
 As always, start with evaluation.
 For many sufferers of severe neck pain, the pain is non-specific with unknown causes or contributory factors making evaluation challenging.

 Keep in mind that your evaluation should include external factors that contribute to neck pain.
 Consider the client’s ADLs, job tasks, degenerative changes within the spine, disease, and muscle imbalances during evaluation4.
 Pay particular attention to work related activities, especially jobs that require lifting above shoulder level or with added vibration5.